taskcluster/cloud-mirror/README.md

 repository because it might contain secret data.
 We hope that one day, the docker cloud team will implement a feature which lets us use something to redirect configuration values to a private values file.

+# Troubleshooting and Deploying

+Building a new version of the docker image for cloud-mirror should be